INTRODUCTION

 IDEATE

-Once i had a general structure, I moved on to creating wireframes.
+Once I had a general structure, I moved on to creating wireframes.
 I kept this very minimalistic and barebones so that I could change things in the future before the final screens if needed.

 Style Guide